JeffDeCola/jeffCoin/README.md

 ## 4. WALLET

-Wallets keep the Public Key, the Private Key and the jeffCoin address.
+The wallet section holds the Public Key, the Private Key and the jeffCoin Address.
-Wallets do not have or hold any jeffCoins.
+Like bitcoin, wallets do not have or hold any jeffCoins.
 The jeffCoins are in the blockchain transactions (ledger).

 **[WALLET-DATASTRUCTURES](https://github.com/JeffDeCola/jeffCoin/blob/master/wallet/wallet-datastructures.go)**